lamaral-devops/lamaral-devops/README.md

 - 👋 Hi, I’m @lamaral-devops
-- 👀 I’m interested in learn new things!
+- 👀 I’m interested in learning new things!
 - 🌱 I’m currently learning IaC
 - 💞️ I’m looking to collaborate on nice projects!
 - 📫 How to reach me -> twitter: @sherelei / gmail: lucassampaio9448@gmail.com